Necronomicon (film): The Cold

-Reporter Dale Porkel is suspicious of a string of strange murders in Boston over the past several decades.
-Confronting a woman at a local apartment building, he is invited in, only to find the entire place is very cold.
-The woman he has confronted claims to suffer a rare skin condition which has left her sensitive to heat and light.
-Demanding the truth or his story runs as-is, Dale is told the story of Emily Osterman's arrival to Boston twenty years before.
+Reporter Dale Porkel investigates a string of murders in Boston over the past several decades.
+He confronts Emily Osterman at her apartment.
+Emily claims to suffer a rare skin condition which has left her sensitive to heat and light.

-Emily had supposedly taken residence in the apartment building, and was told by Lena, the owner, not to disturb the other tenant, Dr. Richard Madden, a scientist.
+Emily says she arrived in Boston twenty years before.
 Her first night, she is attacked by her sexually abusive stepfather, Sam, who has tracked her down.
-Running away, the two struggle on the steps leading to the apartment next door.
-Dr. Madden opens his door, grabs Sam's arm and stabs his hand with a scalpel.
+Another tenant, Dr. Richard Madden, stabs Sam's hand with a scalpel.
 He falls down the stairs and dies.
 Emily is bandaged up and given medication.
-That night, Emily is awakened by the sound of drilling and she sees blood dripping from her ceiling.
-Heading upstairs, she finds Dr. Madden and Lena mutilating Sam's corpse.
-She passes out, awakening later in her bed with a clean ceiling.
-Dr. Madden assures her that it was all a bad dream.
+That night, Emily is awakened by the sound of drilling and sees blood dripping from her ceiling.
+Heading upstairs, she finds Richard and Lena, the building's owner, mutilating Sam's corpse.
+She passes out, awakening in her bed with a clean ceiling.
+Richard assures her that it was all a dream.

-The next day while job hunting, Emily sees two cops with flyers asking for information about the murder of Sam.
-She confronts Dr. Madden, and he comes clean: though Sam was already dead from the fall, Dr. Madden claims he would have killed Sam regardless for what he had done to Emily.
-Dr. Madden reveals his copy of the Necronomicon to Emily and explains to her how he learned of its information on sustaining life.
-In the greenhouse, Dr. Madden proves this by injecting a wilted rose with a compound to revive it, claiming that as long as it is kept out of the sun, it will never die.
-The two have sex, with a distraught and angry Lena spying on them.
+The next day while job hunting, Emily sees police with flyers asking for information about the murder of Sam.
+She confronts Richard, and he comes clean: though Sam died from the fall, he would have killed Sam regardless.
+He reveals a copy of the Necronomicon, through which he learned how to sustain life.
+Richard proves this by injecting a wilted rose with a compound to revive it, claiming that as long as it is kept out of the sun, it will never die.
+The two have sex, spied on by Lena.

-That night, Lena threatens to kill Emily if Emily will not kill her, as Lena is in love with Dr. Madden, a feeling that has never been returned.
+Lena threatens to kill Emily, as Lena is in love with Richard, a feeling that has never been returned.
 Emily flees, only to return months later.
-Upon arrival, Emily finds her boss from the diner in Dr. Madden's apartment, struggling to avoid death.
+Upon arrival, Emily finds her boss from the diner in Richard's apartment.
 Lena stabs the man in the back, killing him.
-Lena insists on killing Emily, but Dr. Madden will not allow it.
+Lena insists on killing Emily, but Richard will not allow it.
 The two struggle, destroying lab equipment in the process.
-The resulting fire injures Dr. Madden severely, and without his fresh injection of pure spinal fluid, he feels no pain as his body disintegrates before he dies.
+The resulting fire injures Richard, and he disintegrates.
 Lena shoots Emily with a shotgun in revenge.
-Emily announces her pregnancy, and Lena, feeling a loyalty to Dr. Madden, saves her.
+Emily announces she is pregnant, and Lena, feeling a loyalty to Richard, saves her.